This Is What Real Couples Spend on Wedding Photography

 Regardless of where you stand on things like late-night reception snacks or extravagant floral centerpieces, most to-be-weds can agree: gorgeous wedding photos are a must.
 While the average wedding photographer cost is often on the higher side, it's one expense couples don't typically skip.
 Of course, how you divvy up your wedding budget depends on which aspects of your celebration (and therefore which vendors) are most important to you.
 But since you probably want to relive your wedding memories for years to come, finding a great photographer is an important task.
 Wedding photography prices vary by vendor and services offered, so it's up to you to find a pro who fits your particular needs.
 But if you're looking to get a general sense of how much a wedding photographer costs, we have the answer.
 Read on to find what real couples spend on wedding photography today.

-No matter the price you pay, you'll get plenty of use out of your wedding photos for years to come.
+No matter the price you pay, you'll get plenty of use out of your wedding photos (and engagement photos!) for years to come.
 The timeline for receiving your photos is up to your vendor, but you'll typically get them three to 12 weeks after your wedding.
 So, while you should definitely go ahead and post your favorite shots on Instagram (and give a shout out to your pro!), you can also start to think about how you want to use your wedding photos.
-Most newlyweds create a wedding photo album to display your favorite shots from the big day.
+Most newlyweds create a wedding photo album to display your favorite shots from your special day.
 If you're receiving digital photo files, you can also print them out to be framed, arrange them in a canvas print gallery wall, or turn them into gifts for your family members.
 You can also use them as greeting cards for your first holiday season as a married couple.
 The sky's the limit when it comes to displaying your wedding photos—but since they are an investment, be thoughtful about how you display them after the wedding.